willwood/EnvLog/README.md

 - View online or export data sets in CSV and JSON formats.
 - Use for offline analysis in software like Excel, SAS, R, or Python.
 - Visualise trends over time.

+**Ron de Bruin** has published a comprehensive guide [here](https://macexcel.com/envlog/) that goes into more detail about the setup of EnvLog.
+This article details the ability to pull the dataset directly into Microsoft Excel on Windows or Mac using **Power Query**.
+It provides a real-world example of EnvLog in horticulture.

 ## 🛡 Licence